 For more than 150 years, College Church has been committed to ministering to those in Wheaton and beyond, and to the preaching of the Word.
 First established by Jonathan Blanchard in 1861, the original mission of the church was to be a light in a corrupt and darkening culture—a mission that has remained true to this day.
 Over the years, College Church has maintained a rich history of leaders who have faithfully preached God’s message of hope and salvation.
 Many of these long-tenured leaders include:

 In addition to faithful Bible preaching, College Church has developed a wide range of programs and ministries that serve all factions of the church body.
-Beginning with the youngest in the church, the Kids’ Harbor program serves children from infants to elementary age, providing nursery care and biblical class teaching during worship services.
-Dedicated Junior High, Senior High, and College groups, with gifted pastoral leadership for each, provide students with a setting to engage socially, integrate into the life of the church, and sit under the preaching of the Word.
+Beginning with the youngest in the church, the Kids’ Harbor program serves children from infants to elementary age, providing nursery care and biblical age-appropriate teaching during Sunday worship services and weekly programs for elementary age children..
+Dedicated junior high, senior high and college groups, with gifted pastoral leadership for each, provide students with a setting to engage socially, integrate into the life of the church, and sit under the preaching of the Word.

-College Church also has focused as much externally as within its walls, having built a comprehensive missions program that incorporates long-term targeted support as well as short-term programs.
-Currently, nearly 75 full-time missionaries are supported by College Church across the globe, and each year, numerous groups of all ages travel from College Church around the world on short-term trips to serve and share the Gospel message to those who need it most.
-Locally, the church has also been blessed by members with a heart for multiplication, as in recent years our community has been blessed by four different College Church plants that include suburban entities, as well as a city-based Chicago church that has since evolved into four thriving congregations.
+College Church has focused as much externally as within its walls, having built a comprehensive missions program that incorporates long-term targeted support as well as short-term programs.
+Currently, nearly 75 full-time missionaries are supported by College Church across the globe, and each year, numerous groups of all ages travel from College Church around the world on short-term trips to serve and share the Gospel message to those who need it.
+Locally, the church has also been blessed by members with a heart for multiplication, and our community has been blessed by four different College Church plants that include suburban entities, as well as a Chicago-based church that has since evolved into four thriving congregations.

 Because of the foundation laid by so many faithful leaders over so many years, College Church is uniquely positioned to accomplish this goal.

 College Church is not immune to the challenges of the COVID-19 pandemic.
-As with virtually all churches, it has necessitated long, difficult conversations about streamlined and online activities and structures, budget changes, and ministry outlook.
-Many have seen friends and family suffer, either from health challenges, or from economic struggle or job loss.
+As with virtually all churches, it has necessitated long, difficult conversations about streamlined and online activities and structures, budget changes and ministry outlook.
+Many have seen friends and family suffer from health challenges or economic struggles or job loss.

 College Church is committed to continuing its ministry.
 Throughout history, some of the most exciting Gospel growth has taken place during times of great struggle.
-College Church has maintained its aim toward Gospel growth through many such times, and its mission is perhaps more important now than ever before.
+College Church has maintained its aim toward gospel growth through such times, and its mission is perhaps more important now than ever before.

-College Church’s leaders, as a top priority in all next steps, are aiming for complete transparency regarding church activities and strategy.
+As a top priority in all next steps, College Church’s leaders are aiming for complete transparency regarding church activities and strategy.
 To this end, the path that has led to the initiative shared in the following section is of utmost relevance.

-Beginning in the Fall of 2019, the Elders and the newly-formed, congregationally-approved Capital Campaign Committee began formulating a framework for a broad stewardship drive that would provide funding for numerous activities over the next 3-5 years.
+Beginning in the Fall of 2019, the Elders and the newly-formed, congregationally approved Capital Campaign Committee began formulating a framework for a broad stewardship drive that would provide funding for numerous activities over the next three-five years.
 These included:

-The overall financial marker for this comprehensive initiative was projected to be well in excess of $10 million, to be laid out and secured over a period of 2-3 years.
+The overall financial marker for this comprehensive initiative was projected to be well in excess of $10 million, to be laid out and secured over a period of two-three years.